movementlabsxyz/movement-docs/docs/devs/networkEndpoints.md

 :::info

 The Movement Mainnet is currently in Developer Mainnet mode.
-We are selecting developers to deploy on Movement.
+We are onboarding a select group of developers to deploy on Movement.

 :::